felixlu/awesome-stars/topics.md

 ## productivity

-- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - Turn your screen into a timeline of your workday.
-1-click standups, perf review receipts, and beautiful time visualizations.
-Local AI or BYO key.
+- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal.
+Privately turns your screen into a timeline of what you actually accomplished.
+Open-source and local-first.
 - [plait-board/drawnix](https://github.com/plait-board/drawnix) - 开源白板工具（SaaS），一体化白板，包含思维导图、流程图、自由画等。All in one open-source whiteboard tool with mind, flowchart, freehand and etc.
 - [omnivore-app/omnivore](https://github.com/omnivore-app/omnivore) - Omnivore is a complete, open source read-it-later solution for people who like reading.
 - [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.